seancfoley/IPAddress/ipaddress.md

 #### Operations with Tries

-On the Java side, Java tries and associative tries can be converted into sets and maps that are backed by the original trie instances.
+On the Java side, tries and associative tries can be converted into sets and maps that are backed by the original trie instances.
 The set and map types integrate with the types in the Java collections framework.
 In fact, the `AddressTrieSet` type implements the Java collections framework interfaces `java.util.Collection`, `java.util.NavigableSet`, `java.util.Set`, and `java.util.SortedSet`.
 The `AddressTrieMap` type implements the Java collections framework interfaces `java.util.Map`, `java.util.NavigableMap`, `java.util.SortedMap`.
 The map and set types can be used with code that operates on Java collections framework interfaces.
 The Map.Entry instances from the maps correspond to the AssociativeTrieNode instances from the maps' backing associative tries.
 In this table, operations *in italics* are Java collections framework operations on the trie-backed sets and maps.
 Those operations are methods that operate on the backing trie in the set or map instance.

 | Java | Go | Description |
 | --- | --- | --- |